 Why I Love Winters in Alaska

 I see on the news and social media a general hysteria about winter temperatures and conditions in the Lower 48, and I chuckle to myself a bit.
-We wish we had winter like that up here, we Alaskans generally say to ourselves.
-Winter is the off season for tourism in Alaska, unless you include tourism related to the aurora borealis.
+We have more often than not had unusually warm winters in Alaska as of late.
+It's not uncommon to hear Alaskans complaining about 35 being too warm for January.
+We wish we hold those colder winters more frequently.
+Winter is the off season for tourism in Alaska, unless you include tourism related to the aurora borealis, dog mushing or skiing.
 And most out-of-state photographers do not bother to come here in the winter.
 It is fine with me that fewer people visit here, including photographers, in the wintertime.
 It helps me to enjoy this amazing season even more.

 Reason No. 1 – Golden light all day long